Caruso School of Law COVID-19 Updates

 - Here is the recording from the July 2020 zoom Q&A academic advising session.

-How is the law school preparing for the best technology and pedagogy to support course modalities?
+How is the law school prepared to provide the best technology and pedagogy to support course modalities?

-Our faculty and staff are being trained on technology and pedagogy throughout the summer.
+Our faculty and staff are being trained on technology and pedagogy throughout the year.
 Teaching assistants will assist with online classroom management.
 Our faculty have been provided upgraded technology as well.

-How is the law school preparing its students for taking online courses?
+How does the law school prepare its students for taking online courses?